Make-School-Labs/Core-How-the-Internet-Works/Part2.md

 In Part 1 we covered the binary nature of communication over computer networks and the Internet and how information is sent in packets that have to and from IP/port addresses in them.
 We covered the 7 layer ISO networking model and how protocols organize information (bytes of data) into groups providing a standard way for software to encode and decode information.

-In Part 2 we'll cover the Domain Name System (DNS), how hackers are thrwarted by routers and firewalls and how web sites handle huge numbers of users.
+In Part 2 we'll cover the Domain Name System (DNS), how hackers are thwarted by routers and firewalls and how web sites handle huge numbers of users.
 We'll also cover how large web sites fend off denial of service attacks and regional data center outages using load balancers, routers and DNS to provide fault-tolerance and fail-over.
 We'll cover several security defenses in user networks and server deployments and we'll cover dynamic web page servers which include a database to generate user specific content.

 ### The Domain Name System (DNS)